Ashutosh-Singh6392/Credit-Card-Fraud-Detection-Analysis/README.md

 2. Handled data preprocessing, ensured data normalization, and managed class distribution.

-3.Trained a classifier, such as logistic regression or random forests, to identify fraudulent activity.
+3. Trained a classifier, such as logistic regression or random forests, to identify fraudulent activity.

 4. Assessed model performance through precision, recall, and F1-score evaluation for robust analysis.